Flying Blue Extra: Is Essential or Extended Worth It?

 Is Flying Blue Extra Essential worth EUR 379 per year?

-For most travelers, no. You get 2 lounge passes (roughly EUR 70-100 value), 5 bonus miles per EUR 10 base fare, and access to exclusive Promo Rewards.
-Unless you regularly book Promo Rewards on routes you actually fly, you will struggle to break even.
-An Explorer spending EUR 3,000 per year on AF/KLM flights earns roughly EUR 12 in bonus miles - nowhere near the EUR 379 cost.
+For most travelers, no. You get 2 lounge passes (roughly EUR 70-100 value), 5 bonus miles per EUR 10 spent, and access to exclusive Promo Rewards.
+Unless you regularly book Promo Rewards on routes you actually fly, you will struggle to make it back.
+An Explorer spending EUR 3,000 per year on AF/KLM flights earns roughly EUR 18 in bonus miles - nowhere near the EUR 379 cost.

 Is Flying Blue Extra Extended worth EUR 699 per year?